Dublin school to defy Government request to reopen for Leaving Cert students

 Ordered

-However, in the past the department has ordered schools to reopen where they have decided to close without the approval of the public health officials.
+In the past the Department of Education has ordered schools to reopen where they have decided to close without the approval of public health officials.

 The Government announced on Thursday that secondary schools will reopen for three days a week for up to 60,000 Leaving Cert students from next Monday.
 In addition, special schools and special classes will reopen for an estimated 18,000 pupils.